filscentia/roman-arabic-numbers/README.md

 - make sure that it can convert of course ;-)
 - add any temporary or binary files to the `.gitignore` (put this in the actual program directory)
-- ensure that the build.sh first checks any prereqs that are needed
+- executable shell scripts `_run.sh` `_build.sh` `_repl.sh`
+- `_build.sh` compiles or does any setup needed.
+It should first check any prereqs that are needed and advises of how to install them; alternatively you may wish to use a docker image to both build and run the code.
+Apart from docker, please do NOT install software.
+If you wish to provide and `_install.sh` script then please do - but NOT call this
+- `_run.sh` is given a argument that is the full path of the test file to load.
+Output data must be sent to stdout.
+- `_repl.sh` is the interactive mode letting humans test
+- README.md should be present and will be output on
 - add to the github actions the required setup steps
   - if this is tricky, please create the PR and then tag me to assist
 - one PR per language please
-- ideally applications should accept a `--file` argument to give the name of the input data.
-Output data is sent to stdout.  (though as the `run.sh` script is within the control of each langauge, this is not 100% mandated)